m3rcer/m3rcer.github.io/permalinks/PhishOPS/localsmtp.md

 We will configure postfix for a single domain in this tutorial.

-Before we install postfix note to do the following before.

 ### Set Hostname and DNS records

 Postfix uses the server’s hostname to identify itself when communicating with other MTAs.
 A hostname could be a single word or a FQDN.